Illinois

 Illinois businesses

-More than 684,000 Illinois businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers
+More than 744,000 Illinois businesses used Google’s tools at no cost to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

-In 2023, Google.org provided $32.17 million in donated search ads to Illinois nonprofits through the Google Ad Grants program
+In 2024 alone, Google.org provided more than $32 million worth of donated search ads to Illinois nonprofits through the Google Ad Grants program

 • Speeko